sayo-hs/sayo-hs.github.io/docs/_posts/2024-09-05-how-the-heftia-extensible-effects-library-works.markdown

 This is where [eff](https://github.com/lexi-lambda/eff) comes in.
 By adding primitive operators for managing delimited continuations at the IO Monad level to GHC, it aims to provide a *continuation-based semantics* for higher-order effects.
 If this starts working, it may become a de facto superior alternative to [effectful](https://hackage.haskell.org/package/effectful), which is currently popular due to its simplicity on the IO Monad base.
 However, it seems that this does not work on the current GHC.

+There's also [in-other-words](https://github.com/KingoftheHomeless/in-other-words).
+Like *fused-effects*, it's probably not an EE.
+The issues I mentioned with *fused-effects* have been resolved.
+The interpreter code is concise, and it seems to handle *NonDet* as well.
+However, the behavior involving higher-order effects can become transactional or not depending on the order of interpretation, which is a characteristic carried over from *mtl*.
+If you expect higher-order effects to emulate the semantics of *Algebraic Effects and Handlers*, this might be a quite tricky to deal with.
+It would likely meet the demand for a modernized version of *mtl*.

 # The Problem with Higher-Order Effects

 Why is this such a complicated issue?
 Is there a simple, elegant solution that makes everything work?